BettercareHealth/bettercare/primary-maternal-care/test-1.md

 	1. 16 weeks.
 14. During the antenatal period ultrasonography must be done between 18 and 22 weeks:
 	1. On very obese patients where determination of the duration of pregnancy is difficult.
-	1. On patients needing elective delivery, e.g. those with 2 previous caesarean sections.
+	1. On patients needing elective delivery, e.g. those with 2 previous Caesarean sections.
 	1. On patients with a history of severe pre-eclampsia before 34 weeks gestation.
 	1. In all of the above patients.
 15. Which of the following results indicate active syphilis?